-Ohio personal injury lawyer and mesothelioma lung cancer attorney reviews plumbing asbestos exposure injury claims for plaintiffs nationwide
+Ohio toxic tort lawyer and mesothelioma lung cancer attorney reviews plumbing asbestos exposure injury claims for plaintiffs nationwide

 Thousands of former and current plumbers, pipefitters, and steamfitters may have been exposed to toxic asbestos exposure in construction, shipbuilding, and maintenance positions.
 Regardless of where a plumber was working, the chances are they have directly or indirectly worked around asbestos products in the last 50 years.

 In fact, workers are still at risk of asbestos exposure as many buildings and workplaces throughout the country still contain the toxic material.
 Plumbers and pipefitters regularly worked with asbestos thermal insulation and asbestos pipe repair materials.
 This includes pipes, boilers, ducts and tanks containing asbestos insulation as well as joint compounds, cement, pipe block, valves, gaskets, pipe coating and welding rods.

 Nearly any plumber or pipefitter that worked into the 1980s could be at risk of developing severe health issues, including asbestosis, lung cancer, and mesothelioma.

 Joe Lyon is a highly-rated asbestos lawyer representing plaintiffs nationwide in lung cancer and mesothelioma plumbing asbestos exposure claims.

 When plumbers and pipefitters are in enclosed spaces as they cut, saw and assemble essential plumbing components that contain asbestos, toxic fibers are released into the air and easily inhaled and ingested.
 The accumulation of asbestos fibers in the lungs can cause inflammation and scarring that can lead to lung cancer, mesothelioma cancer and other asbestos-related diseases.